ooples/pine_script_docs/source/concepts/Sessions.rst

 .. note:: **The default days are**: ``1234567``, which is different in Pine v5 than in earlier versions where ``23456`` (weekdays) is used.
-For v5 code to reproduce the behavior from previous versions, it should explicitly mention the days required, as in ``"0930-1700:23456"``.
+For v5 code to reproduce the behavior from previous versions, it should explicitly mention weekdays, as in ``"0930-1700:23456"``.

 These are examples of session strings:

-"0000-0000"
-   A 7-days 24-hour session beginning at midnight.

 "24x7"
+   A 7-day, 24-hour session beginning at midnight.

+"0000-0000:1234567"
    Equivalent to the previous example.

-"0000-0000:1234567"
+"0000-0000"
-   Equivalent to the previous two examples.
+   Equivalent to the previous two examples, because the default days are ``1234567``.

 "0000-0000:23456"
    Same as previous example, but only Monday to Friday.